practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 implements ant behavior.
 Instead, we'll start from the bottom up and take a look at how this simulation models its world and the ants within it.
-Although this won't help us understand how things get set into action, it will give us more than enough opportunities to learn some interesting Clojure features.
+Although this won't help us understand how things get set into action, it will give us plenty of opportunities to learn some interesting Clojure features.

 ## Modeling the world